mojaves/pyrana/README.rst

 -------------

 See the ``docs/`` and the ``examples/`` folder.
-`This category of posts`_ on the author's techinical blog provide even more documentation.
+`This category of posts`_ on the author's technical blog provides even more documentation.

 See also